 If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.

 Communications: In the event you are unable to reach the Company at our main number, please proceed as follows:

-- Contact the clearing firm directly at the following telephone numbers to process transactions or for information on your holdings: (800) 801-9942.
+4. Contact Fidelity directly at the following telephone numbers to process transactions or for information on your holdings: (800) 801-9942.

-- Access the clearing firm, product sponsor or issuer website for more information on contacting this entity and their business continuity plans.
+6. Access Fidelity, product sponsor or issuer website for more information on contacting this entity and their business continuity plans.
 The website address can generally be found on your statement or offering documents.

 Contact information: Any questions regarding the Company’s Business Continuity Plan should be addressed to: